About

 Licensed Social Worker

-Sara Schapira is a licensed social worker who earned her masters degree in social work from Long Island University.
-She completed her post-graduate training at the Family Institute of Neve Jerusalem, where she trained in family therapy for two years and treated a diverse caseload including adolescents, adults, and couples.
-Her clinical experience includes the treatment of mood disorders, anxiety, relationship issues, and complex trauma.
-Srara is intensively trained in Somatic Experiencing and draws from her knowledge of various evidenced-based modalities, including CBT, DBT, IFS, and somatic interventions to create an individualized, collaborative course of treatment for each client.
+Sara earned her master's degree in social work from Long Island University and completed post-graduate training at the Family Institute of Neve Jerusalem.
+Her clinical experience includes mood disorders, anxiety, relationship issues, and complex trauma.
+She is intensively trained in Somatic Experiencing and draws from CBT, DBT, IFS, and somatic interventions.

 Rabbi Larry Rothwachs, LSW